Jorgelopez1992/vg_sales_regression_analysis/README.md

-# vg_sales_regression_analysis
+#Videogame sales regression analysis

-A multiple linear regression analysis on video game sales using data scraped from various websites
+A multiple linear regression analysis using data scraped from the internet using python.
+Data cleaning, and analysis is then done using R.